Written by our local expert SJ

-A short-term stay in this category is reported to the local police station, and can also be done online via the accommodation provider.
-If you are a foreign national within this category and you own an apartment or holiday home in Croatia, then you can register for your short-term stay with the Tourist Board, and you can also add on your friends and family who are joining you at the same time.
+A short-term stay in this category is reported to the local police station and can also be done online via the accommodation provider.
+Suppose you are a foreign national within this category and you own an apartment or holiday home in Croatia.
+In that case, you can register for your short-term stay with the Tourist Board, and you can also add on your friends and family who are joining you simultaneously.

-Now, if you are going to be staying on a boat or ship during your stay, then you will need to register your short-term stay the country with the police who are in charge at the port you board the boat at, or at the border crossing point.
+Now, if you are going to be staying on a boat or ship during your stay, then you will need to register your short-term stay in the country with the police who are in charge at the port you board the boat at or at the border crossing point.

 If you wish to stay for longer than 90 days in a 180 day period, you will need to apply for a temporary residence permit.
 There are different rules according to different categories here, so let’s discuss each one in turn.

-Regarding working, nationals of the EU Member States and their family members are able to work in Croatia under certain rules.
-Article 236 of the Foreigners Act defines this in more detail and is advisable to check this, to ensure you are not crossing any red lines.
+Regarding working, nationals of the EU Member States and their family members are able to work in Croatia under specific rules.
+Article 236 of the Foreigners Act defines this in more detail, and it is advisable to check this to ensure you are not crossing any red lines.
 Check this link for more information.

 Third Country Nationals who have permanent residence in an EEA Member State, and their family members

 The same time rules apply for this category, so no less than eight days before the end of your 90-day bracket.
-The difference here, however, is where to register an application for a residence permit.
-In this category, a visit to the Consulate of the EEA Member State in Croatia where the person or family member lives is required.
-If there is a problem with this, visitors should instead go tot he local police station for advice.
+However, the difference here is where to register an application for a residence permit.
+In this category, a visit to the Consulate of the EEA Member State in Croatia, where the person or family member lives, is required.
+If there is a problem, visitors should instead go to the local police station for advice.

 In this category, the following documents/requirements need to be met:

-In this case, a work permit will be required also, and this is the EU Blue Card system.
-Application for a residence and work permit needs to be done at the Consulate of the country the person comes from, in Croatia.
+In this case, a work permit will also be required, and this is the EU Blue Card system.
+Application for a residence and work permit needs to be done at the country’s consulate the person comes from in Croatia.
 Again if there is an issue, a visit to the police station will be required.
 This type of permit gives dual benefit, e.g., residence and work permits.
 This is given to those who meet the requirements of funds to support themselves, health insurance, and a valid passport, as well as:

-- A contract from their workplace, or a contract that lasts for at least a year, covering a type of work which is highly qualified
+A contract from their workplace, or a contract that lasts for at least a year, covering a type of work that is highly qualified

 Third Country Nationals